 If you have never painted with watercolours, there are lots of fabulous tutorials available.
 You may also want to practice on paper before painting the faux leather.

-Step 3: It shouldn’t take long for the paint to dry.
-I left it as it was.
-But if you want, you can seal it with an acrylic spray sealer.
-Which probably will give the leather pen pot a shinier finish.
+Step 3: The paint shouldn’t take long to dry.
+I left it as it was, but if you want, you can seal it with an acrylic spray sealer, which will probably give the leather pen pot a shinier finish.

 Once dry, the sleeve is ready to sew.
 Stitch the two ends with a brightly coloured embroidery thread using a blanket stitch.